vsrinivas/fuchsia/docs/ipc-design/transition-plan.md

 an MBO or a legacy message.
 The conditionalising only needs to be done once, in the kernel's IPC implementation, rather than for each set of FIDL language bindings.

+### Case 2: MBO-aware client, legacy server

+The case of handling interoperation so that an MBO-aware client can send requests to a legacy server would be implemented in the kernel using reply routing logic that is similar to what is implemented for `zx_channel_call()` already.

+In this case, an MBO-aware client uses `zx_channel_send()` to send an MBO-based request message to a server.
+The server reads the request using `zx_channel_read()`.
+This use of the legacy `zx_channel_read()` call to read an MBO-based request is treated specially by the kernel.
+It reads the `txid` (transaction ID) field from the message, and if `txid` is non-zero, it records (in the channel data structure) that any reply sent on the server's channel endpoint with that `txid` with `zx_channel_write()` should be routed back to the MBO.

+This relies on the current property that `txid` is zero for send-only FIDL request messages (requests where no reply is expected).
+When `txid` is zero, the kernel will not store a back-reference to the MBO in the channel.
+The reason for this is that if the kernel did store back-references for send-only messages in the channel, this would be a memory leak: they would accumulate and never be freed until the channel was freed.

 ## Alternative transition plan